 What are the symptoms of a bone fracture?

-Symptoms of a bone fracture may include:
+Symptoms at the site of a bone fracture may include:

 - bruising or discolouration

-- it’s difficult or impossible to move the limb normally
+- difficulty moving the limb normally

-- loss of power in the limb
+- weakness in the limb

 What causes bone fractures?

 The most common cause of bone fractures is trauma, such as a sporting injury, motor vehicle accident, or a fall.
 In athletes, overuse and repetitive motion can also place stress on a bone and cause it to fracture.

 Minor injuries can cause fractures if you have a condition that weakens your bones and allows them to break more easily.
 Some examples are osteoporosis and some types of cancer.

 How is a fracture diagnosed?